focus-editor/focus/LOG.md

 - Investigate a crash when font size is too large - copy glyph to buffer segfaults

 # DONE
++ Watch single open files (not in project folders) - but don't watch the containing folders because we don't want that
++ Measure how much time it takes to copy 8 mb of data
++ Test memcpy with overlapping ranges with debug/release/compile time
 + Ctrl + J to join lines (should there be a limit of how many?)
 + BUG: cursor is being drawn on the other pane sometimes
 + Ctrl + Mouse Wheel to increase/decrease editor font size by 1 pt